rmrresearch/GhostFragment/docs/source/background/established_methods/fmo.rst

 :cite:t:`Sugiki_2003` used DIIS to accelerate the convergence of the iterative charge procedure.

+:cite:t:`Komeiji2003` used FMO to perform a molecular dynamics simulation of a peptide at the HF/STO-3G level of theory.

 :cite:t:`Fedorov2004b` discussions about distributed computing of FMO with GAMESS.
 Presensts some SCF/6-31G* and SCF/STO-3G calculations of large water clusters.

-:cite:t`Mochizuki2004` used the SCF orbitals from an FMO calculation to do MP2.
+:cite:t:`Mochizuki2004` used the SCF orbitals from an FMO calculation to do MP2.
 Also considered in this study were MP2 densities and partially renormalized MP2.
 Calculations used the 6-31G basis set and focused on a large water cluster and several proteins.